Minor Offenses and Desk Appearance Tickets (DATs)

 worse.
 If you have been arrested and given a New York summons or a DAT,

-call Sullivan Brill.
-It is never too early to speak with our firm.
-We
+call Sullivan & Brill, LLP.
+It is never too early to speak with our

-will advise you of all of the options and risks, as well as appear with
+firm.
+We will advise you of all of the options and risks, as well as appear

 when you are scheduled to appear.